Lebanon Public Library

 Partner, Market Lead

-Sketch of the east elevation of a single story library
+A sketch of the east elevation of a one-story library

 East Elevation

-Sketch of cross-section of a single story library
+A sketch of a cross-section of a one story library

 Section